 - Shoot Out the Lock: Defied — in several novels it's pointed out that this does not work in real life.
 In most cases, the shooter has to use several more bullets and messily destroy the lock mechanism to open the door.

 - Shown Their Work: He actually had Navy personnel visit him demanding answers about what was in The Hunt for Red October, as some detail about submarine operation that he included in Red October, that he had pieced together himself, turned out to be not only correct but classified.
+The Soviet embassy in Washington reportedly made the novel required reading for its staff as well.
 Clancy explained the details were readily available in many library books on submarines.
-Not bad considering that Clancy was an insurance salesman with no prior military experience before becoming an author.
+Not bad considering that Clancy was an insurance salesman with no prior military experience before becoming an author.*

 - Shrine to Self: Several military characters are shown to have this attitude.